 4. Sites operated by fans are not ‘licensed’ by D. X. Logan and are not approved by D. X. Logan.
 They do not create an agency or joint venture relationship with D. X. Logan, even though they are maintained with his permission.

 5. The participation on a site promoting Fan Art, Fan Fiction or Fan PRGs can only exist if it is entirely free for the participants.
 Membership fees or other charges are expressly forbidden and may not be levied in connection with such sites.

-7. Sites that exist solely to create pornographic works, based on my own literary work, are expressly forbidden unless the work itself is pornographic in nature (unlikely to happen).
+7. Fan sites that exist solely to create pornographic works, based on my own literary work, are expressly forbidden unless the work itself is pornographic in nature.
 This is not a restriction on the existence of sexuality in the context of the subject matter, but rather that such sexuality is part of the larger narrative.
-The reason for this restriction is that I am a father and do not approve of the hypersexualization of works associated with my own literary works.
+The reason for this restriction is that I am a father of young children and can’t approve of the hypersexualization of my own literary works.
 My children may look me and my work up after all.

 1. Those fans who have read my books do not need a reminder about what is and isn’t possible within the worlds I have created.
 I would request, but will not require, that you stay true to the observed and implicit rules of these worlds.
 This is a simple measure of respect for the works I have created, but I will not insist on conformity to these world restrictions unless the explicit rules above are in some way violated.

 2. I would ask that if you are creating derivative works based on my own, that you please use good taste.
 With this said, I won’t interfere with the internal affairs of fan websites.
 I will not intervene in disputes, nor manage fan sites in any way other than to enforce the stated rules.

 1. I reserve the right, at any time, to alter these rules, guildlines and caveats without prior notice.